 A Diagnostic Approach To Teaching by Terry Heick When students struggle in school, it can be for a variety of reasons.
 From their grasp of content and literacy skills, to their engagement level, to behavior and organizational issues, to teacher actions, to the proverbial “stuff going on at home,” the possibilities are maddeningly endless.
 The following 8-step process is a valuable tool for me as a teacher, so I thought I’d share a version of it here in hopes that it might help you.
 It also was valuable in teacher conferences, and in discussions with district folks during walk-throughs when they wanted to know how I “responded to non-mastery” (beyond reteach the same busted content in the same broken form with the same ineffective strategies that failed the first time.)

 As you can see in the image below, this functions as a kind of hierarchy.
-The Goal Of Diagnostic Teaching It is important to keep in mind the goal of this process–diagnosis.
-1. Summary 2.
-3. 4.
-5. Teaching Tools.
+The Goal Of Diagnostic Teaching.
+Teaching Tools.
 Public Speaking Posted in Rubrics A widely applicable rubric for public speaking or presentations at any level and any topic.

 Quick Links to Rubrics Social Media Project Rubrics Wiki RubricCriteria for assessing individual and group Wiki contributions.
 Blog RubricAssess individual blog entries, including comments on peers' blogs.
 Twitter RubricAssess learning during social networking instructional assignments.
 Free Certificates - CertificateStreet.com.
 Assessing Student Progress Using Blog-Based Porfolios.
 Editor’s note: Kathy Cassidy is the author of a new book from Powerful Learning Press, Connected from the Start: Global Learning in the Primary Grades.